michaelmhoffman/cv/cv.md

 * Semi-automated annotation of the human genome using chromatin and RNA-seq data.
 Department of Electrical and Computer Engineering.
 University of Texas at Austin.
 22 April 2013.
 * Semi-automated annotation of the human genome using chromatin and RNA-seq data.
 The Jackson Laboratory.
 Bar Harbor, ME.
 11 March 2013.
 * Semi-automated annotation of the human genome using chromatin and RNA-seq data.
 McKusick-Nathans Institute of Genetic Medicine.
 Johns Hopkins University.
 Baltimore, MD.
 7 March 2013.
-* Semi-automated annotation of the human genome using chromatin data.
-Biomedical Postdoc Seminar.
-University of Washington.
-Seattle, WA.
-4 March 2013.
 * Semi-automated annotation of the human genome using chromatin and RNA-seq data.
 Department of Human Genetics.
 University of Utah.
 Salt Lake City, UT.
 25 February 2013.
 * Semi-automated annotation of the human genome using chromatin and RNA-seq data.
 National Eye Institute.
 National Institutes of Health.
 Bethesda, MD.
 30 January 2013.
 * Semi-automated annotation of the human genome using chromatin and RNA-seq data.
 Department of Molecular and Medical Genetics.
 Oregon Health and Science University.
 Portland, OR.
 23 January 2013.
 * Semi-automated annotation of the human genome using chromatin and RNA-seq data.
 Department of Human Genetics.
 Emory University.
 Atlanta, GA.
 14 January 2013.
 * Semi-automated annotation of the human genome using chromatin and RNA-seq data.
 McDermott Center for Human Growth and Development/Center for Human Genetics.
 University of Texas Southwestern Medical Center.
 Dallas, TX.
 7 January 2013.
 * Semi-automated annotation of the human genome using chromatin and RNA-seq data.
 Earl Stadtman Symposium on Genetics, Genomics, and Systems Biology.
 Division of Intramural Research.
 National Institutes of Health.
 Bethesda, MD.
 17 December 2012.
 * Semi-automated annotation of the human genome using chromatin and RNA-seq data.
-Computational Biology Group Meeting/CSE 591C.
-Department of Computer Science.
-Seattle, WA.
-14 December 2012.
-* Semi-automated annotation of the human genome using chromatin and RNA-seq data.
 Program in Bioinformatics and Integrative Biology.
 University of Massachusetts Medical School.
 Worcester, MA.
 10 December 2012.
 * Semi-automated annotation of the human genome using chromatin and RNA-seq data.
 Department of Pediatrics.
 University of California, San Diego.
 4 June 2012.
 * Unsupervised and semi-supervised pattern discovery in human chromatin\ structure.
 Section of Genetic Medicine.
 University of Chicago.
 Chicago, IL.
 23 April 2012.
 * Simultaneous segmentation of multiple functional genomics data\ sets with heterogeneous patterns of missing data.
 Department of Computer Science.
 Colorado State University.
 Fort Collins, CO.
 10 April 2012.
+* Properties of natural selection in mammalian promoters.
+Seminar, Broad Institute of MIT and Harvard.
+Cambridge, MA.
+Spring 2008.
+* Properties of natural selection in mammalian promoters.
+Seminar, Program in Bioinformatics and Integrative Biology, University of Massachusetts Medical School.
+Worcester, MA.
+Spring 2008.

+### Presentations: other seminars, local
+* Epigenetics.
+Princess Margaret Cancer Foundation Board Retreat.
+Toronto, ON.
+8 November 2014.
+* Machine Learning and Epigenomics.
+Princess Margaret Cancer Centre Research Retreat.
+Huntsville, ON.
+15 May 2014.
+* Semi-automated annotation of the human genome using chromatin data.
+Biomedical Postdoc Seminar.
+University of Washington.
+Seattle, WA.
+4 March 2013.
+* Semi-automated annotation of the human genome using chromatin and RNA-seq data.
+Computational Biology Group Meeting/CSE 591C.
+Department of Computer Science.
+Seattle, WA.
+14 December 2012.
 * Semi-automated annotation of the human genome using whole-genome RNA-seq.
 Postdoctoral Research Talk.
 Department of Genome Sciences.
 University of Washington.
 16 May 2012.
 * Segway: pattern discovery in multitrack functional genomics data.
 Research Reports.
 Department of Genome Sciences.
 University of Washington.
 13 November 2009.
 * Segway: a dynamic Bayesian network for genomic segmentation.
 Reading and Research in Computational Biology.
 CSE 590C.
 4 May 2009.
-* Properties of natural selection in mammalian promoters.
-Seminar, Broad Institute of MIT and Harvard.
-Cambridge, MA.
-Spring 2008.
-* Properties of natural selection in mammalian promoters.
-Seminar, Program in Bioinformatics and Integrative Biology, University of Massachusetts Medical School.
-Worcester, MA.
-Spring 2008.

 ## Professional activities